Arsenal's most expensive signings ever

 KSE are intent on the Arteta project proving successful and they've backed their Spanish boss with funds in recent windows.

 Nevertheless, White has proven to be an excellent addition since joining at the start of the 2021/22 campaign.
-The silky defender impressed during his debut season before reaching new heights in a seemingly unfamiliar right-back position in 2022/23.
+The silky defender initially impressed at centre-back but has since blossomed as an all-action right-back under Arteta's guidance.

-The technically-gifted defender has quickly blossomed into a fan favourite in north London, with his carefree and laid-back persona enamouring many.
+The technically-gifted defender has become a firm fan favourite in north London, with his carefree and laid-back persona endearing him to many.

 4. Pierre-Emerick Aubameyang (£56m from Borussia Dortmund)